TrueOpenVR/TrueOpenVR-Core/Docs/EN/Recommendations/Games.md

 For left-handers, it is necessary to provide for the exchange of the functional buttons of the left and right controller.
 ## Interaction
 Objects for interaction should be located at arm's length.
 This approach allows you to play in a sitting position.

+To take objects in hands can use the "Grip" button.